 The Sub-Fund makes investments with both an environmental and a social objective.
 There is no prioritization of environmental or social objectives, and the strategy does not target any specific allocation or minimum proportion for either of these objectives.
-The investment process accommodates the combination of environmental and social objectives by allowing the Investment Manager the flexibility to allocate between these based on availability and are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU attractiveness of investment opportunities, while keeping investments with environmental and/or social objectives to a minimum of 5%.
+The investment process accommodates the combination of environmental and social objectives by allowing the Investment Manager the flexibility to allocate between these based on availability and attractiveness of investment opportunities, while keeping investments with environmental and/or social objectives to a minimum of 10%.